matheusritton/matheusritton/README.md

 ## Hi!
 My name is Matheus Ritton!

-I'm a student of Information Systems at the Universidade Federal Rural do Rio de Janeiro.
+I'm an Information Systems student at Universidade Federal Rural do Rio de Janeiro.
 Currently I'm interested and focused my learning in areas such as Database, Artificial Intelligence, Web Systems and Software Engineering.

 #### Languages and Technologies of Interest: